Azure/Service-Fabric-Troubleshooting-Guides/Known_Issues/Service Fabric 7.1 High CPU Fabric.exe One Node.md

 ## Resolution

 This will be fixed in a future version (TBD) of Service Fabric.
+When the fixed version of service fabric has been installed, the mitigation settings should be removed.